Ode to Joy: 9 Simple Ways to Be More Joyful Every Day

 Getting Comfortable with Contentment

 Let’s think of contentment as the place where we’d like to live.
 If we were house-hunting, it would be tempting to typecast Casa Contentment as a mansion with perpetually clean countertops, ocean views, and a Noguchi coffee table perched atop a shaggy rug.
-It’s probably more realistic, however, to assume we’ll make an offer on a more modest dwelling, albeit one with excellent bones and recently updated plumbing.
+However, photoshoot-ready interiors (both literal and metaphorical) are not essential materials for building contentment.
+Most of us will probably move into a more modest dwelling, albeit one with excellent bones and recently updated plumbing.
+You don’t have to wait for a picture perfect setting to start living with joy.

-You might think that joy is something that rises unbidden and can’t be controlled, but it’s actually possible to create circumstances under which joy can flourish and grow.
 People often say follow your bliss, but I prefer foster your joy.
 What’s the difference, you may well ask?
 I don’t mean to diss bliss, but it doesn’t feel like it lives in Casa Contentment.
 We could probably have a worthwhile discussion about how to bring more bliss into our daily lives, but we could also argue that everyday bliss already exists under a different name and that name is joy.
-Joy happens during time with family and friends, in mundane moments after dinner is on the table, in watching your kids play sports, in seeing your dog return with that ball every single time.
+You might think that joy is something that rises unbidden and can’t be controlled, but it’s actually possible to create circumstances under which joy can flourish and grow.
+Joy happens during time with family and friends, in mundane moments after dinner is on the table, in watching your family flourish, in seeing your dog return with that ball every single time.

 Finding these moments of joy throughout your life and stringing them together like stepping stones on the front walk leads to contentment.
 Meanwhile, bliss is curled up in a little spot of perpetually shifting sunlight.
 You could chase the spot of sunlight through the yard all day and never quite catch it or you could actively seek out more joy.